Facts about animal bites:

-If you are bitten or scratched by an animal:
+If you or someone you are with is bitten or scratched by an animal:

-Anchorage law requires that all animal bites be reported to the Animal Care & Control Center.
+- Anchorage law requires that all animal bites be reported to the Animal Care and Control.
 Call 343-8119 to make a report.
-The animal will need to be quarantined for rabies observation.
+The animal will need to be quarantined for rabies observation..